nbnworg/docs/writing/sampledocs/projectproposal_eportal.md

 #### 6. How do we plan to maintain quality for review and approval process?
 We will be working on a tool that rates the article internally.
 If we find a poorly written article getting approved by someone, we will flag the individual and appropriate next steps will be taken.

-> [ADD MORE QUESTIONS to clarify the tool as much as possible]
+> [ADD MORE QUESTIONS to clarify the tool as much as possible.
+It should have minimum of 20 questions and maximum of 100 questions.
+The more questions you ask, the better chances of clearing your own doubts/worries while providing the clarity, future scope and need to the leadership.]

 # 4. Opportunities: